• Skip to content

 Hepatitis B symptoms usually appear a few months after infection with hepatitis B virus.

-Children with hepatitis B can have very few obvious symptoms.
+Children and teenagers with hepatitis B can have very few obvious symptoms.
 They might have no symptoms at all, which sometimes makes hepatitis B hard to diagnose.

 When there are symptoms, they might come on gradually and include:

-• stomach pain (especially over the upper right side where the liver is)
+- stomach pain, especially in the upper right side where the liver is

-Medical help: when to get it for children with hepatitis B
+Medical help: when to get it for children and teenagers with hepatitis B symptoms

 You should also speak to your GP if you think you might have been exposed to hepatitis B during your pregnancy.